juanitogan/flame/README.md

 Pogo is a 2D game engine for [Flutter](https://flutter.dev/) (Android, iOS, plus web and desktop in beta).

-Pogo implements what I'm calling a "pseudo Entity Component System" for lack of a better term.
-Pogo should feel fairly similar to some of the other game engines that are popular for rapid game development with its use of game entities (or game objects) and the components that are available to build those entities.
+Pogo implements what I'm calling a "'Pseudo' Entity Component System" for lack of a better term.
+Pogo's Pseudo ECS is very similar to the design pattern of other game engines that are extremely popular for rapid game development.
+Pogo games are made entirely of game entities (a.k.a. game objects).
+Game entities are built with modular components that are easy to understand.

-"Pseudo ECS" because it is not what ECS purists would call an ECS.
-Why not a more pure ECS?
-(1) I didn't see myself as having time to go that far into the ECS pattern; and (2) I believe this pattern is quicker to ramp up on while also being more than robust enough for most games.
+Why a Pseudo ECS instead of a more pure ECS?
+(1) I didn't see myself as having time to go that far into the ECS pattern; and (2) I believe this pattern is quicker to ramp up on while still being more than robust enough for any game written in Dart.

 ![example app preview](doc/example_app.gif "example app")